No Products in the Cart

 Multiple episodes of recurring sleep paralysis occur over time.
 In many instances, such two key characteristics are combined to explain a medical condition called recurrent isolated sleep paralysis (RISP), which involves ongoing sleep paralysis in somebody who doesn't have narcolepsy.

-Though similar with RISP, if you are experiencing sleep paralysis regularly then it is recurrent sleep paralysis.
+Though similar to RISP, if you are experiencing sleep paralysis regularly, then it is recurrent sleep paralysis.
 It is also defined by the time it occurs.
 If it happens as you're falling asleep, it's referred to as hypnagogic or pre-dormital sleep paralysis.
 It's known as hypnopompic or post-dormital sleep paralysis if it occurs when you are waking up.

 Other factors that may contribute to sleep paralysis include: